DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 “Yellow,” Jason said.
 “Hold the window, then we break.”

 They held.
 The storm cell to the east tossed off a casual chain of pulses that pretended to be about rain.
-The distant tower line on the ridge made its own grammar—dark, light, dark—in ways their eyes wanted to believe were accidents.
+The distant tower line on the ridge made its own grammar - dark, light, dark - in ways their eyes wanted to believe were accidents.
 The sodium lamp above their corner buzzed like a fly pretending to be machinery.

 *Shift two steps,* RAE sent. *You’re standing in a node.
 Breath shape is smearing.*